thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp.md

 The data flow in CMP is unidirectional, from the sender to one or more receivers.

 CMP is a connectionless protocol that maintains message boundaries with no connection setup or feature negotiation.
-It does not provide reliability nor retransmission.

 ## 2 Functional Specification